Mandeep-codes/Debugger/README.md

 This project is a standalone GUI application built in Python to assist eSim users in debugging electronic circuits.
 It combines a proactive netlist analyzer, a machine learning-powered error log classifier, and an interactive AI chatbot into a single, user-friendly tool with a modern dark theme.

-This tool was created as a submission for the eSim Semester Long Internship Autumn 2025.

 Features Implemented
 This application successfully implements all the features outlined in the task requirements, including the optional advanced feature.